Improving Collaboration among Health Communication, Health Education, and Health Literacy

 - McCroskey, J. C. 1968.
 An introduction to rhetorical communication.
 Englewood Cliffs, NJ: Prentice Hall.

 - CDC (Centers for Disease Control and Prevention).
 2011.
-Gateway to Health Communication & Social Marketing Practice. https://www.cdc.gov/healthcommunication/healthbasics/whatishc.html (accessed June 26, 2017).
+Gateway to Health Communication & Social Marketing Practice.
+Available at: https://www.cdc.gov/healthcommunication/healthbasics/whatishc.html (accessed June 26, 2017).

 - Ratzan, S. C., and R. M. Parker.
 2000.
 Introduction.
 In National Library of Medicine current bibliographies in medicine: Health literacy.
 NLM Pub.
 No. CBM 2000-1, edited by C. R. Selden, M. Zorn, S. C. Ratzan, and R. M. Parker.
 Bethesda, MD: National Institutes of Health.
 Pp. v-vi.